Blaisorblade/pdbp.github.io/index.md

 One challenge that comes with pointfree programming is getting the *necessary arguments* out of *all arguments*.
 One way to deal with this challenge is to keep programs, and therefore, the arguments that come with them, relatively small.

-After all, small program fragments can be combined to obtain larger ones by plugging them into program templates.
+After all, small program components can be combined to obtain larger ones by plugging them into program templates.

-[*Erik Meijer*](https://en.wikipedia.org/wiki/Erik_Meijer_(computer_scientist)) refers to this programming paradigm in a somewhat funny way as *good programmers write baby-code.*
+[*Erik Meijer*](https://en.wikipedia.org/wiki/Erik_Meijer_(computer_scientist)) refers to this programming paradigm in a somewhat funny way as *good programmers write baby-code*.

 Erik Meijer is so famous that he does not need an introduction.
 I was very lucky to be able to do research with him, on monads and related stuff, at the Univeristy of Utrecht back in the ninetees.

-#### **formal top-down explanantion of `factorial`**
+#### **Formal top-down description of `factorial`**

-Below is a *formal top-down explanation* of the `factorial` program description using the programming capabilities defined so far.
+Below is a *formal top-down description* of the `factorial` program description using the programming capabilities defined so far.

 ```scala
 package demo